 - interpretations of myth

 - plagiarism

 - leading effective discussions

 - paper-writing

 - designing fair examinations

-- classroom behavior and pedagogical ethics - teaching large lecture courses
+- classroom behavior and pedagogical ethics

+- teaching large lecture courses

-Ph.D. students teaching a section of a language course do so in conjunction with a ladder faculty who normally teaches one of the other sections.
-The faculty member is expected to mentor the student in the critical skills of teaching beginning language, and the student is expected to accept such mentorship.
+Ph.D. students teaching a section of a language course do so in conjunction with a ladder faculty who teaches the other section.
+The faculy member thus can mentor the student in the critical skills of teaching beginning language.

-In addition, you should never be reluctant to ask for advice on how to handle students, how to award grades equitably, and how to improve your classroom performance.
+In addition, you should never be reluctant to ask for advice on how to handle students, how to award grades equitably, and how to improve your class performance.
+The Classics Department has prepared a handbook to answer some of your questions.
+For more detailed information see this book.